openingtree/openingtree/Testplan.md

  * Game result should show at the end.
 Clicking on that should go to game results
  * Info message at the bottom of moves tab should show the right message

+## Download
+ * Click Export as PGN button.
+File should download and be openable using scid
+ * Filters should work when downloading files
+ * Clicking on export and analyze together should do both
+ * leaving the page should gracefully stop download
+ * Download should work on all browsers.
+IOS mobile has an open bug and is not supported

 ## Report
  * Make sure mouseover on moves should show performance rating
  * Values on popover should make sense